-We have audited the financial statements of Majesty Outdoors, which comprise the statement of financial position as of December 31, 2022, and the changes in its net assets, and its cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Majesty Outdoors (a nonprofit organization), which comprise the statement of financial position as of December 31, 2023, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Majesty Outdoors as of December 31, 2022, and the changes in net assets, functional expenses and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Majesty Outdoors as of December 31, 2023, and the changes in its net assets, and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.